darauble/ParadoxEvoMQTT/README.md

 This daemon is made with the purpose for interaction with the Home Assistant and complies with it's defaul MQTT Alarm Panel interface.

 # Version history
+## v0.10
+Fixed partial buffered reading (null characters were getting in a way).

 ## v0.9
 Added a safety clauses after daemon crashed with unexpected and apparently malformed G000N000A000 event.